 Since founding the art-rock band The Soft Boys in 1976, Hitchcock has played with many respected musicians including John Paul Jones, Gillian Welch & Dave Rawlings, Peter Buck, Nick Lowe, Abigail Washburn, Grant Lee Phillips, Martin & Eliza Carthy, Howe Gelb, Krystle Warren, Graham Coxon and Johnny Marr among others.

 Born in London in 1953, Robyn Hitchcock has written and recorded over 500 songs, including, Where Are The Prawns, I Wanna Destroy You, The Cheese Alarm, Sometimes A Blonde, No, I Don’t Remember Guildford, To Be Humans, Where Do You Go When You Die, Uncorrected Personality Traits, Full Moon In My Soul, Chinese Bones, Madonna Of The Wasps, and recently a lament for the Arctic polar thaw, There Goes The Ice, recorded with KT Tunstall, with whom he was on the Cape Farewell environmental expedition to Greenland in 2008.

 In 1996 Jonathan Demme directed an in-concert film about him in New York called Storefront Hitchcock, and in 2003 cast him in his remake of The Manchurian Candidate and in 2007’s Rachel Getting Married.

 The editorial unit

-For further information on the Village Underground show and ticket booking visit here.
+For further information or to book visit the Village Underground website here.